 The gallery includes significant purchases made by the National Museum including the First Fleet table, made of wood collected near Port Jackson in the early 1790s, and a rich collection associated with Captain James Cook including Cook's magnifier and plane table frame, a striking marble bust and a copy of Joseph Banks' Florilegium.

-Other highlights from the Museum's collection include a movie camera used by Frank Hurley in Antarctica, a Little Red Riding Hood wall-hanging given to an Australian aid worker in a German displaced persons camp after World War Two, and tokens left in Britain by convicts transported to the Australian colonies.
+Other highlights from the Museum's collection include a movie camera used by Frank Hurley in Antarctica and tokens left in Britain by convicts transported to the Australian colonies.